 - 100% oxygen is acceptable for early intervention, but not for extended periods of time.

-- Oxygen should be titrated so that patient pulse oximetry is > 94% to avoid O2 toxicity.
+- Oxygen should be titrated, so that individual’s pulse oximetry is greater than 94% to avoid oxygen toxicity.

-- Ventilation rates of 10 to 12 breaths per minute to achieve PETCO2 at 35 to 40 mmHg.
+- Ventilation rates of 10 to 12 breaths per minute to achieve ETCO2 at 35 to 40 mmHg.

 - IV fluids and vasoactive medications should be titrated for hemodynamic stability.